The youth ministry at St. Peter’s is open to all from grades seven through twelve. Participants need not be members of

 As a part of the Episcopal tradition, we place a high value on using our God-given intellect and skills of reason.
 To that end, we welcome the views and presence of skeptics.
 No question about our life in Christ is too big or out of place.
 All are welcome!

 The youth ministry of St. Peter’s Church in the Great Valley strives to provide deep spiritual formation rooted in an abiding love for Christ.
 The youth group meets regularly on Sunday mornings during the Christian formation hour (10:20 to 11:05 a.m.) and monthly throughout the program year for various social events.
 Christian education, fellowship, and fun all interact as part of the larger goal of youth formation in a developing relationship with the living God.

 Each year, at the close of the program year, the youth group takes a mission trip as part of the essential Christian response to be Christ’s hands and feet in the world.
 Additionally, throughout the program year, youth are offered opportunities to participate in service and God’s mission in the world.
-For more information on the youth ministry at St. Peter’s, please contact The Rev. Dr. Kyle Babin, Assistant Rector.
+For more information on the youth ministry at St. Peter’s, please contact the Rev. Abigail Crozier Nestlehutt, Rector.